 Tons of broths and gravies serve as an additive to dry kibble diets.
 This helps to soften up the kibble, making it easier for your feline to enjoy while giving them a savory boost of hydration.

-Many owners choose to serve their seniors raw, partially cooked, and other homemade diets.
-You have full control over the ingredients, ensuring your senior is receiving only beneficial additives.
+Many owners choose to serve their seniors raw, partially cooked, fresh, or homemade diets.
+Raw and fresh diets have interesting nutritional advantages.
+With homemade diets, you have full control over the ingredients, ensuring your senior is receiving only beneficial additives.
+However, you’ll need to work with a vet nutritionist to make sure your cat is getting the nutrients they need.

 Supplements